What is Indoor Vertical Farming?

 Take your traditional fields and crops and shift them 90 degrees.
 Today’s revolutionary farming methods save space and resources.

-We are living in different times than our original farming days when we formerly lived and worked on the land, close to our food source.
+Our relationship to food has undoubtedly changed from our agricultural farming days, where we lived off the land and interacted with our food daily in a close-up and personal way.
 Nowadays, the majority of us have no agricultural ties or connections to our sources of food.
 In densely populated cities, many have not even had exposure to the traditional acres of farmland space required to grow crops.
 Not only that, but the global population is expanding, and at the same time, the earth is heating up.
-Vertical farming in cities saves space while producing food supply.
+Vertical farming in cities comes to change the way we interact with food, bringing it back closer to home.

-It’s a fact of our food supply chain.
-Most of what goes into our mouths has been trucked, shipped, or flown from far away.
-For instance, when we think we’re eating fresh greens, we’re actually not; produce items from fresh sections of your local supermarkets most likely have traveled many miles from across another state or even coast-to-coast.
-What we need is to turn farming on its head, bringing us once again to reside next to fresh food instead of relying on logistics to deliver foods across great distances.
+It’s a known fact that in most western cities, the majority of the food consumed has been trucked, shipped, or flown from far away.
+For instance, when we think we’re eating fresh greens, we’re actually not; produce from “fresh” sections of your local supermarkets most likely have traveled many miles from across another state or even coast-to-coast.
+In fact, according to the Leopold Center for Sustainable Agriculture, the average food item in the United States travels 1,500 miles to reach its plate!

 What is Vertical Farming?

-Basically, vertical farming allows you to plant and harvest your crops vertically, either stacked in layers or on a wall, instead of the traditional, horizontal way across acres of fields.
+Vertical farming allows you to plant and grow your crops vertically, either stacked in layers or directly on a wall, instead of the traditional, horizontal way across acres of fields.
 You might apply vertical farming methods within a shipping container, on a rooftop, or in a climate-controlled unit in almost any indoor space.

 There are a few different systems developed for vertical farming: